-And another limitation is that the researchers used a single spot collection of urine instead of a 24 hour collection.
+And another limitation is that the researchers used a single spot collection of urine instead of a 24 hour collection or multiple collections.
 These collections are known to have highly variable sodium content with a low correlation to the day's sodium intake.

 A poor potassium sodium ratio affects every cell in the body.
 Either too much sodium or too little potassium will result in a poor potassium sodium ratio.
 The researchers did not examine potassium in this study, so the correlation of the potassium sodium ratio with microalbuminuria could not be done.
 But such a study is needed.